marceFrasson/CPP/Module 02/README.md

 # Fixed-point numbers

-Fixed-point numbers are a representation of a number composed of an integer portion that comes before the decimal point (radix point), and a fractional portion that comes after.
+Fixed-point numbers are a representation of a number with decimal point stored in a integer memory.
+Its composed of an integer portion that comes before the decimal point (radix point), and a fractional portion that comes after.
 Raw bits represent the integer portion of a fixed-point number, while fractional bits represent the fractional portion.

 The representation of a regular integer number in fixed-point format considers its bit size, its fractional bits, and the number itself.
 For example, an 8-bit fixed-point number with 3 fractional bits.
 Taking the number 7, its fixed-point representation would be 56.0.